dgp1130/blog/src/www/posts/html-whitespace/html-whitespace.md

 as they realize there are multiple locales they were supposed to design for.

-The problem here is that fixing leading and trailing whitespace for a localized element is not enough, we need to apply that same fix for every sub-element in the message.
+The problem here is that fixing leading and trailing whitespace for a localized element is not enough, we need to apply that same fix for every descendant element in the message.

 All this means that i18n tooling needs to be acutely aware of HTML's whitespace rules and apply them correctly to the localized text.
 In any other language this